 A. The Council holds the overall responsibility for SURPAS’ operations with guidance from its Advisory Board and the Office of Postdoctoral Affairs.

-B. Council members must attend more than half of the scheduled meetings.
+B. Council members must attend more than half of the scheduled meetings in a year of service on council.
 Excused absences should be coordinated with the Secretary in advance of the meeting.
 Excused absences will not be considered a missed meeting.

-D. Council members must inform Postdoctoral Scholars of special events and help organize as needed.
-They are highly recommended to take active part in Committees.
+E. Council members must inform Postdoctoral Scholars of special events and help organize as needed.
+It is highly recommended that they take an active part in Committees.

-A. Appointments to the Council are for one year, confirmed by a letter of appointment.
+A. Appointments to the Council are for one year, confirmed by a letter of appointment or email.